Patrick Carter, membership co-ordinator at IPSE, explains the benefits of the Standard and Plus memberships.

 - Patrick Carter

-If you have any questions about the IPSE pension, life assurance, or any of your membership benefits please contact the membership team by email at [email protected] or by phone on 0208 897 9970.
+If you have any questions about your membership benefits, our policy work, our research or our events please don’t hesitate to get in touch.
+The membership team can be reached by email at [email protected] or by phone, 9am to 5pm Monday to Friday, on 0208 897 9970.

 Not sure if your contract is inside or outside IR35?
 One way to protect yourself is get your contract professionally assessed.
 Find out how today.